raystech/psu-passport/README.md

 ```

 ## License
-This package is licensed under GPL.
-You are free to use it in personal and commercial projects.
-The code can be forked and modified, but the original copyright author should always be included!
+This package is licensed under MIT.
+You can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.

 ## Credit
 - Facebook: [Piyapan Rodkuen](https://facebook.com/rayspic)